haydenridd/stm32-zig-porting-guide/04_advanced_zig_project/README.md

 ```

 Everything should now compile and... do a whole lot of nothing.
 But believe it or not, we've successfully called into Zig code from C code!
-`export fn zigMain() void ` tells Zig "export a function symbol taking `void` and returning `void`, and make it C ABI compatible.
+`export fn zigMain() void ` tells Zig "export a function symbol taking `void` and returning `void`, and make it C ABI compatible".
 This fulfills our earlier
 promise to the compiler that there was an `extern` symbol somewhere called `zigMain` with the function signature `void zigMain(void);`.

 ## Calling HAL Code from Zig